net00-1/SW-DLT/Docs.md

 ## Single Video Download

 The video download option offers two types of downloads: Default and Custom Quality.
 Videos are saved with the original titles fetched by `yt-dlp`.
-Both options prioritize iOS natively playable codecs with a priority of `+codec:avc:m4a`
+Both options sort formats with a priority of `res,ext:mp4:m4a,codec:avc:m4a`

 **Default Quality**: videos are downloaded using the following `yt-dlp` format string: